 One of the major ways a personal loan could be a better option is that you don’t have to borrow against your home to finance its renovation.
 With a HELOC and home equity loan, you have to borrow against the value of your home, using your home as collateral.

-Additionally, personal loans from Marcus could have lower interest rates than those on your credit cards, meaning you could actually save money once your project is through and you’ve paid back what you owe.
+Additionally, for those with good credit, personal loans from Marcus could have lower interest rates than those on your credit cards, meaning you could actually save money once your project is through and you’ve paid back what you owe.
 Plus, with a Marcus personal loan, you’ll know exactly how much you owe and when you’ll be debt free.

 Sounds pretty great, right?